 If you are interested in participating in this program or have questions or complaints about speeding, cut-through traffic, pedestrian safety, speed humps, or other traffic calming, please follow the procedure below:

-- Download the Neighborhood Traffic Management Program documents and read them over.
+- Read the Neighborhood Traffic Management Program overview letter.

 - If you have questions, contact:

 841 N. Broadway, Room 920

 - Fill out the Neighborhood Traffic Management Request form.

 - Use the Neighborhood Signature Sheet to collect signatures from residents of your block.
 This confirms that other residents agree there is a traffic safety problem and are willing to consider traffic calming.

 - Return these documents to the above address.

 - The Department of Public Works will perform a 48-hour speed study and traffic count at the requested location.
 Once the data is processed, the Department of Public Works will contact you with the results and discuss the most appropriate way to address the traffic problems on your street.

 - If your neighborhood wants to move forward with the request for traffic calming (speed humps, traffic circles, etc.), DPW will prepare an assessed cost for each property owner.
 As part of the usual public hearing process, each property owner gets to vote on the proposed traffic calming project.